 - Decide how you’ll group your students!
 (Check out some fun ideas here.)

-- Tell the students that you’ve received communication from an alien planet.
+1. Tell students you’ve received communication from an alien planet.
 Then read the Planet Mooz letter.
 Try to get them excited about this opportunity!

 Ask the students how this entire process went.
 Here are some sample questions to ask them: